zackgemmell/portfolio-2020/_posts/2020-11-01-Information-Architecture.md

 ---

-<mark>When I first joined Raken, features in our web application were painfully fragmented.</mark>
+When I first joined Raken, features in our web application were painfully fragmented.

 Through customer feedback and event tracking, the team had come to learn that existing features beyond our daily reporting tools were not being adopted by our users.

 Engineering teams were spending months on new features only to find that adoption was incredibly low even though these were highly asked-for features.

-This was partially symptomatic of where Raken found product market fit initially: people knew us as a daily reporting solution and nothing more.
+This was partially symptomatic of how Raken found product market fit initially: <mark>people knew us as a daily reporting solution and nothing more.</mark>
 {: .post-paragraph-embedded-last}

 ![Mixpanel data showing feature usage](../assets/img/raken/mixpanel.png){:.img-120 .mb .mt .zoom-image}